 Generally, BNPL services won’t conduct a credit checks when you sign up, however, missed payments can go to your credit report.
 This means you should consider whether utilising this service may have repercussions further down the track.
 With a layby, if you cannot make a repayment you simply get your money back and the contract concludes.
 However, if you miss a repayment or do not pay to full amount with BNPL, you may incur extra fees.

 Once you have completely paid off and collected your purchase, whether you can still get a refund is dependent on the store.
 In some cases, you may not be eligible for a refund as you had the whole layby term to change your mind.
 However, if your item was faulty or not the quality you expected, you may be able to return it to the store and refund the purchase.

 If you decide you do not want to continue before the end of the layby term.
 It is within your rights as a consumer to cancel the transaction.
 When you do this you should get a complete refund, minus whatever was paid for the service fee and the cancellation fee.

 Can you have multiple items under one layby agreement?

 In certain circumstances or stores, you may be able to have multiple items under one layby.
 This may not be the most beneficial course of action, however, as all the instalments must be repaid before you get any of your goods.
 So, if you add multiple items to your layby you will increase the amount that you have to repay and therefore the time before you can access your goods.

 However, if you are Christmas shopping, and don’t need your items for a couple of months, anyway, this could be a good strategy for you.
-If an item is not stocked and you are waiting for it to come back in store.
+If an item is not in stock and you are waiting for it to come back in store.
 You won’t be able to add it to your existing layby.
 Instead, you may have to look at setting up another agreement or using an alternate purchase method when it is restocked.

 Does layby have limits?